unrealwork/axibase-collector/jobs/jdbc.md

 # JDBC

 JDBC (Java Database Connectivity Technology) is an API for java programming language which provides methods for querying and updating a primarily relational database.
-JDBC protocol is supported by the Axibase Collector. <br> [Read our detailed example of JDBC Jobs for SolarWinds.](https://axibase.com/products/axibase-time-series-database/writing-data/collector/solarwinds/ "SolarWinds").<br> From this article, you can learn  how to create a JDBC job and configure its query settings.
+JDBC protocol is supported by the Axibase Collector. <br> [Read our detailed example of JDBC Jobs for SolarWinds.](https://axibase.com/products/axibase-time-series-database/writing-data/collector/solarwinds/ "SolarWinds")<br> From this article, you can learn  how to create a JDBC job and configure its query settings.
 <h4>Job Configuration</h4>

 On the JDBC Job page click on “Create Query” to add a query.
+Use the table below to fill in the fields and configure the query.

 | FIELD              | DESCRIPTION  |
 | :----------------- |:-------------|